brcsomnath/Advanced-GAP/README.md

 # Advanced-GAP
-A modified GAP architecture to improve class wise localization in images using convolutional layers only.
+A modified GAP paradigm to improve class wise localization in images using convolutional layers only.